akrumel/f.lux/docs/overview.md

 ```

-The `direction` sub-property would be an ideal candidate for being readonly so the application logic could not change it though the `OrientationProperty` could change it using the line `this._keyed.set(_direction, orientation);`.
+The `direction` sub-property would be an ideal candidate for being readonly so the application logic could not change it.
+The `OrientationProperty` could still change it using the line `this._keyed.set(_direction, orientation);`.

-Implementing properties is one of the few cases where f.lux utilizes inheritance and seems natural since this is defining a new type.
+Implementing properties is one of the few cases where f.lux utilizes inheritance, which feels natural since this is defining a new type.
 The f.lux approach is to avoid defining Property class hierarchies.
-A facility is provided for mixins where shared functionality needs to tie into the property life-cycle; a rarely needed but useful capability to have when desired.
+A facility is provided for sharing functionality through mixins when the shared code needs to tie into the property life-cycle; a rarely needed but useful capability to have when desired.

 ## Collections (remote data)